 A majority of FSHD patients report pain, which often can be chronic.
 Pain may be related, at least in part, to overuse of muscles and fatigue, and is a leading reason patients seek physical therapy.
 Not many studies have been done about pain in FSHD.

 Whether and how to treat pain are decisions for each patient in consultation with his or her doctor.
 For a discussion about treating pain, download our Physical therapy and exercise brochure, written by Katie Eichinger, PhD, and Shree Pandya, PT, MS, and published by the FSH Society.
+Our FSHD University webinar on pain describes the multidisciplinary theory of pain and pain management.

 The following is an abstract of the study by R. Ted Abresch of the University of California, Davis, on FSHD and pain as presented at the FSH Society Facioscapulohumeral Muscular Dystrophy International Research Consortium 2007.